 Virtual Team Building for Remote Workers

-When your whole team doesn’t work in the same physical space, you’ve got to approach team building in a unique way.
+When your team doesn’t work in the same physical space, you’ve got to approach team building unique ways.
 The rise in remote working requires businesses and HR departments to use creativity to cement relationships between office-based and virtual workers.
 For remote workers, physical distance can quickly transform into emotional distance.
 And also develop the feeling that they’re an anonymous cog in a machine.
 When unmanaged, this can affect productivity, retention, and general morale.
-Worry not.
+Worry not!
 Introducing, virtual team building.

-Smart HR experts and managers are implementing creative strategies to bridge the distance and build group cohesion.
-For example, instituting “virtual water coolers”.
-And hosting company-wide customized trivia events.
+Smart HR experts and managers are implementing online strategies to bridge this distance and build group cohesion.
+For example, instituting “virtual water coolers”, and hosting company-wide customized trivia events.
 Here are five expert-recommended team building activities to turn virtual team members into a collective force that propels your company forward.